This councillor sought more transparency. His words were disrespectful, says integrity watchdog | CBC News

 This councillor sought more transparency.
 His words were disrespectful, says integrity watchdog

-Councillors disagree on whether Coun.
-Troy Purcell harmed city staff with his comments
+Pembroke council disagrees whether Coun.
+Troy Purcell harmed city staff with comments

 During a public council meeting in the spring, a city councillor in Pembroke, Ont., was "passionate" in his demand for more transparency in city procedures and bylaws.